sameone-nobady/recast-post-processing/README.md

 - Tested and built on the **Latest Staging** build of SillyTavern.
 - For model switching per pass, the **Connection Profiles** extension must be enabled.

-## 🤝 Support and Contributions

-Contact me through the Discord extension post or Reddit comments on the original post regarding this extension.

-You can help by submitting bug reports or opening pull requests!

-*Special thanks to Qvink for the Connection Profile generation! (github.com/qvink/qvink_memory)*

-*Beautiful custom theme - Moonlit Echoes by Rivelle! (https://github.com/RivelleDays/SillyTavern-MoonlitEchoesTheme)*

 ## Examples

  - Claude 4.6 Opus as the Main Model, GLM 5 No reasoning (Validator) and DS 3.2 Reasoning (Prose)